brettz9/asyouwish/README.md

 add-ons (which show up in the add-ons menu as well as being available at restart) without an XPI file and without needing to write one's own complex loading code.
-3. Blacklists might be a nice addition when whitelists are off.
+3. Blacklists might be a nice addition when whitelists are off (and allow additional refuse option to remove a site from allowed sites so it can't request privileges again, and/or to blacklist it).
 4. Add localizations (i18n is done)
 5. Addon website store(s): let sites register themselves as stores, integrating with receipts, licenses, etc., and allowing, e.g., searching and display of